mooch443/trex/docs/run.rst

 **Additional** can be any number of parameters -- be it for tracking or image processing.
 A full reference of available parameters for |grabs| can be found at :doc:`parameters_tgrabs`.

+If multiple files match the **pattern**, then they will be concatenated into one long video.
+This can be useful for videos that have been split into many small parts, or just a convenient way of e.g. training visual identification on multiple videos of the same individuals.

+If there are ``[XXXXX].npz`` files (named exactly like the video files but with a different extension) in the video folder, then |grabs| will attempt to use them for frame-timestamps.

 Running TRex
 ------------